Last Updated on

 Your gut will tell you to focus on only the magnification number – don’t.
 There’s no point in a high mag number if you’re magnifying darkness.
 For maximum distance and clarity, look at both magnification and lens diameter.

 This is the distance, in millimeters, between the eyepiece lens and your eyeball and often ranges between 5 and 20mm.
-If you expect to be wearing glasses while using your binoculars, you’ll want a higher number, otherwise you’ll be unable to wear the glasses.
+If you are expecting to be wearing glasses while using your binoculars, you’ll want a higher number, otherwise, you’ll be unable to wear the glasses.
 A longer eye relief also reduces overall eye fatigue – your eyes get tired looking through binoculars.

 As you learn more about binoculars, you’ll come to realize that there are a lot of performance-related trade-offs to choose amongst.
 A longer eye relief means a smaller field of view.
 A lower magnification will give you a brighter view and a larger field of view.
 Greater lens diameter will enhance the image quality but be heavier.
 And you can’t necessarily just pay more to solve these dilemmas – your choices are governed by the laws of light and optics.